danieltomer1/CVVideoPlayer/README.md

 You can add any number of FrameEditors for the player to apply using the VideoPlayer method "add_frame_editor".
-A FrameEditor is a class that needs to  inherit BaseFrameEditor and to implement the following abstract methods:
+A FrameEditor is a class that needs to inherit BaseFrameEditor and implement the following abstract methods:

 ```python